odan/odan.github.io/donate.md

     }).render('#paypal-button-container');
 </script>

-Please note: The e-mail delivery can take up to 12 hours.
-If you have not received your ebook, please check your junk mail folder.
+Please note: If you have not received your ebook, please check your spam email folder.